-Pierre is an external examiner for MA theses, a peer reviewer for a number of journals and he sits on the board of the Human Rights Development Initiative and is a member of the Executive of the Sexuality and Gender Division of the Psychological Society of South Africa as well as the Transformation Committee of the Humanities Faculty of the University of Pretoria.
+Pierre is an external examiner for MA theses, a peer reviewer for a number of journals, sits on the board of the Human Rights Development Initiative, is a member of the Executive of the Sexuality and Gender Division of the Psychological Society of South Africa, is a member of the Tuks AIDS Reference Group and has served on the Transformation Committee of the Faculty of Humanities.

-Tinashe Mawere joined CSA&G and the Department of Historical and Heritage Studies at UP as a Postdoctoral Researcher in May 2017.
+Tinashe Mawere is currently a researcher at CSA&G. He joined the CSA&G and the Department of Historical and Heritage Studies at UP as a Postdoctoral Researcher in May 2017.
 Tinashe holds a PhD in Women’s and Gender Studies from the University of Western Cape, an MA in African and Diaspora Literature in English and a BA Honours in English and Communication from Midlands State University.
 His research interests include identity constructions, gender, sexualities, and the workings of popular culture in political and social contexts.
 He is a former Doctoral Fellow in the Programme on the Study of the Humanities in Africa (PSHA) at the Centre for Humanities Research (CHR), UWC.

 Tinashe has worked as a Writing Consultant at the UWC Writing Centre and did part-time lecturing on Academic Literacies, Language and Communication at UWC and Cape Peninsula University of Technology (CPUT).
 In 2008, he taught Communication Skills and English as a Foreign Language at Midlands State University (MSU), Zimbabwe.
-Tinashe holds a PhD in Women’s and Gender Studies (UWC), an MA in African and Diasporan Literature in English and a BA Honors in English and Communication from (MSU).

 Gerard Emmanuel Kamdem Kamga